gwillem/robotgame/bots/waterlinie.md

     100 try move_to_center_but_away_from_other_bots
      50 stand still

-TODO

-* if i did this last time, do minus 1
+# DONE
 * detect if surrounded, then suicide
 * pre-attack spawn points
 * preemptive strike: attack square with most enemy moves likely
 * remove items from plan where attack and move conflict

-* add suicide
+* If surrounded by enemies, flee to square with less enemies
+* Only flee spawn point if turn % 10 == 0
+* Only classify enemy as vulnerable, if he is static -> is_static()
+* don't move to spawn if spawn is imminent
+* move to the square with the last amount of enemies

+# TODO

+* props.find_singles() should first return the spots that have
+  * only one move
+  * or can only stay (either guard or attack)
+* if i did this last time, do minus 1
 * swap places if somebody is under attack
+* If enemy neighbour is surrounded by >1 ally, then attack.
 * If last preemptive strike didn't yield result, don't repeat
 * Run for your life if blocked at spawn point

-* If enemy neighbour is surrounded by >1 ally, then attack.
-* If surrounded by enemies, flee to square with less enemies
-* Only flee spawn point if turn % 10 == 0
-* Flee: don't go to spawn point
-* If a bot is locked AND at spawn point AND can't flee but also can't attack, then it should run!
-* self.adjacents is ugly
-* If stuck at spawn, go to other spawn
-* Only classify enemy as vulnerable, if he is static -> is_static()
 * Optimize ally assignments (in assign_enemies()), as some bots now miss the boat

-1. match replay keyboard shortcuts
-3. match > display some more info about owners
-4. disable -> remove bot

 ==